-The red-breasted goose (Branta ruficollis) is an unmistakable little goose related to the barnacle goose and the brant (or brent goose).
+The red-breasted goose (Branta ruficollis) is an unmistakable little goose related to the barnacle goose (Branta leucopsis) and the brant (or brent goose) (Branta bernicla).
 It is found in Eurasia, where it is a migratory species.
-It breeds in the Arctic Siberia and winters in southeast Europe around the Black Sea.
+It breeds in Arctic Siberia and winters in southeast Europe around the Black Sea.
 It is an occasional vagrant to western European countries.
 It is an easily recognizable species, with its black and white plumage and red beast and cheeks.
 It reaches lengths of 53-56 cm (21-22 in).
-Males are larger than females and can weigh between 1.2-1.6 kg (2.6-3.5 lb).
+Males are larger than females and can weigh between 1.2-1.6 kg (2.6-3.5 lb.).

 The red-breasted goose is usually found close to water, both near the ocean and at wetlands inland.
 It can also be found on grasslands, where it feeds on green grass.
 They will also eat leaves, shoots, stems, and aquatic plants, especially in winter.

-The red-breasted goose have their first brood when 3 years old.
+The red-breasted goose has their first brood when 3 years old.
 An average clutch is about 3-8 eggs, which hatch after about 25 days.
-Most clutches hatch around mid July, and the chicks fledge late August or early September.
+Most clutches hatch around mid-July, and the chicks fledge late August or early September.

-I have only seen the red-breasted goose once in my life so far, and it was indeed a special sighting (see pictures above).
+I have only seen a red-breasted goose once in my life so far, and it was indeed a special observation.
 It was the annual Easter Day birding trip to Fornebu in Norway, April 22nd 2019, hosted by birdlife.no.
 I did not know this before going, but a red-breasted goose had been seen with a flock of barnacle geese the day before.
 As you know from reading the above, Norway is not within the distribution range of the red-breasted goose, so seeing one here would be quite something!
 As luck would have it, we found it!

 To take away some of the excitement, most experts seemed to be quite clear that this was an escapee (even though it wasn’t ringed).
 However, they caught the bird, ringed it, and took a few DNA-samples.
-Fast track to seven months later, and the results are in!
+Fast track to seven months later, and the results came in.
 It really was a vagrant from Siberia, making it the 5th record in Norway (i think).
-Very special indeed, and probably my favorite sighting of 2019 now that the facts are in!
+Very special indeed, and probably my favorite observation of 2019.